gvwilson/sdxpy/en/src/binary/index.md

 which (for example) defined the value 231 to mean the character "ç".

 But the ANSI standard only solved part of the problem.
-The ANSI standard didn't include characters from Turkish, Devanagari, and many other alphabets, much less the thousands of characters used in some East Asian writing systems.
+It didn't include characters from Turkish, Devanagari, and many other alphabets, much less the thousands of characters used in some East Asian writing systems.
 One solution would have been to use 16 or even 32 bits per character,
 but: